-The wildfires in our region this summer sparked a renewed conversation about the urgent need to address climate change.
-For six local teenagers, however, it was conversations about the temperature of water that made the topic real this summer.
+The wildfires in our region during the summer of 2020 sparked a renewed conversation about the urgent need to address climate change.
+For six local teenagers, however, it was conversations about the temperature of the water that made the topic real last summer.

 And they’re doing something about it.

 The Columbia Slough is a 19-mile-long complex of narrow and shallow channels located south of the Columbia River between Fairview Lake and the Willamette River.
 Historically, the Columbia Slough watershed featured lakes, wetlands and slow-moving channels that received seasonal flooding from the Columbia River.
 Today, the watershed is highly urbanized and is managed for flood control with levees and pumps but remains an important safe haven for local wildlife and nature.

 The Slough also has elevated water temperatures, and that’s not good.

 When the water warms, combined with excess nutrients, it leads to excessive plant growth and algal blooms.
 These blooms absorb sunlight, making water even warmer and promoting more blooms.
 It is a negative feedback cycle that reduces the amount of oxygen in the water and suffocates fish and natural vegetation that is important to local animals like ducks and turtles.

 The Columbia Slough Watershed Council (CSWC), a longtime Port partner, had a creative idea that might help: could floating wetlands cool the water?
 A floating wetland is essentially a human-made raft that floats on the water’s surface and houses native wetland plants.
 They help remove excess nutrients and pollutants and increase water quality.